-Therefore, Continental Airlines, Inc., Colgan Air, Inc. and Pinnacle Airlines Corp. are all responsible to the passengers on Flight 3407.
+Therefore, Continental Airlines, Inc., Colgan Air, Inc., and Pinnacle Airlines Corp. are all responsible for the passengers on Flight 3407.
 Many airlines have contracts with Continental Airlines to operate flights.
 Colgan Air is among the airlines that contract with them.
 Pinnacle Airlines Corp. owns Colgan Air.

 Also being held accountable in the crash of Flight 3407 is the manufacturer of the aircraft, Bombardier Aerospace Corporation, for its alleged defective design and manufacture of the Dash 8 Q400.

 The aviation disaster lawyers of Baum Hedlund Aristei & Goldman filed a wrongful death lawsuit in February 2009 on behalf of Jonah and Jacob Mink, whose mother, Susan Wehle, was killed in this tragedy.

 The lawsuit was filed in the US District Court, Western District of New York in Buffalo, against Continental Airlines, Inc. (Texas); Pinnacle Airlines Corp.
 (Tennessee); Colgan Air, Inc. (Virginia); and Bombardier Aerospace Corporation (Texas).
 The case number is 09-CV0174-S.

 - Negligent operation of the aircraft and monitoring of flight